worstcase/gumshoe/docs/probe/properties-file-io.md

 Initialization can use system properties by calling Probe.initialize() or with an explicit Properties argument.

-    gumshoe.file-io.period     Data samples will be reported at regular intervals (in milliseconds) gumshoe.file-io.onshutdown If true, data samples will be reported when the JVM exits gumshoe.file-io.mbean      If true, enable JMX control of file usage probe gumshoe.file-io.mbean.name Override name of JMX control
+    gumshoe.file-io.period     Data reports will be reported at regular intervals (in milliseconds) gumshoe.file-io.onshutdown If true, data reports will be reported when the JVM exits gumshoe.file-io.mbean      If true, enable JMX control of file usage probe gumshoe.file-io.mbean.name Override name of JMX control
                                (default is based on fully qualified class name)